 Kids will always be kids.
 Whether it’s at school sports or on the playground, accidents do happen.

-Dental trauma is very common and hence why we always recommend custom-made Mouthguard protection for any sport.
+Dental trauma is very common, hence why we always recommend custom-made Mouthguard protection for any sport.